When it's cold in the Midwest, warm up with a getaway to spots like Georgia, Alabama, Arizona, Texas, Florida and New Mexico.

 Florida's southwest coast

 You know Henry Ford and Thomas Edison for the car and the light bulb.
 But these Michigan buddies also helped invent the winter escape.
 Follow their early snowbird tracks into wild (and tamed) tropics in southwest Florida to places in and around Fort Myers and Sanibel.
-A visit to the Edison and Ford winter escapes (pictured) is just the start to a warm-weather getaway that can include beach time, repertory theater, spring training baseball games and much more.
+A visit to the Edison and Ford winter escapes (pictured) is just the start to a warm-weather getaway that can include beach time and more.
 Read about Midwest Living's trip to southwest Florida.